pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 * We could have smuggled in a bottle of booze into Maldives.

 ## start started (id) (reg)
+* I have started to speak more slowly.
 * He started yelling at her.
 * I started work late today.
 * I'm going to start it after my vacation.